 Thomas R. Carter, President

 Tom Carter has a long and distinguished career in public service and government affairs.
 In 1986, he co-founded the Thelonious Monk Institute of Jazz.
-After an extraordinary launch of the Institute and to continue the global outreach and educational mission, the following year he co-founded the Thelonious Monk Institute of Jazz International Competition, which features a different instrument each year.
+After an extraordinary launch of the Institute and to continue the global outreach and educational mission, the following year he co-founded the Thelonious Monk Institute of Jazz International Competition, now the Herbie Hancock Institute of Jazz International Competition, which features a different instrument each year.
 It has become recognized as the world’s most prestigious jazz competition, having launched the professional careers of countless young jazz musicians.

 For the past three decades, Carter has produced major music events at some of the world’s most prominent performing arts centers and universities, organized jazz education programs in public schools across the United States and around the world, and produced diplomatic and cultural tours as well as Inaugural celebrations.

 Carter served as the producer of several White House jazz concerts that were aired as network and PBS primetime television specials.
 He initiated and served as executive producer of “A Celebration of America’s Music,” a one-hour ABC television special that was broadcast in 1996.
 The following year, Carter served as executive producer for a second ABC television special, which was another landmark moment for jazz.
 Most recently, he served as executive producer of “Jazz at the White House” hosted by President Barack Obama and First Lady Michelle Obama in 2016 to celebrate the fifth anniversary of International Jazz Day.

 Carter was the driving force behind the creation of the Herbie Hancock Institute of Jazz Performance.
 This full-scholarship, master’s level college program is recognized as the model training ground for young, aspiring jazz artists.
 The program is located at the UCLA Herb Alpert School of Music in Los Angeles.